- Explore strategies for connecting with an audience through effective tone, language, and rhetorical appeals

 Hello, everyone!
 Here at Plants, Inc., we are committed to using energy efficiently.
 I need your help with respect to our use computers.
 A number of computers have been inadvertently left on in the evenings, and I want to remind everyone to turn them off before you leave work for the day.
 With your cooperation with turning off your computer before you leave, you will help us conserve electricity.
 Thank you!

 Notice a difference in the tone between Manager 1 and Manager 2?
 Note the use of punctuation and words that sound threatening or encouraging?
 If Manager 1 had already asked employees several times, the tone may be justified.
 However, most people respond to polite requests similar to Manager 2’s approach.

 When writing a research paper and other academic writing, or academic discourse, you will want to use what is called the academic voice.
 As a writer, you want to sound objective, authoritative, and reasonable.
 While a research paper will be based on your opinion on a topic, it will be an opinion based on evidence from your research.
 Your goal as a writer is to argue in a rational manner using formal language.
 In your writing assignments, you are revealing your thought process to your reader.
 Because you will be appealing to the audience’s sense of reason, you want to use the language of one person respecting the opinions of another person.

 Tips for Appropriate Academic Language

 1. Be clear.

 Instead of: The utilization of teams as a way of optimizing our capacity to meet and prioritize our goals will impact the productivity of the company.

 Write: Teams will execute the goals and enhance the company’s output.

-2. When using the academic voice you won’t usually use first personal pronouns.
+2. When writing in an academic voice you usually avoids first-person pronouns.